List of weapons in the American Civil War: Personal weapons

-Edged weapons
+Melee weapons

-The most common edged weapon carried by both sides was the bayonet given to infantry soldiers.
+The most common melee weapon carried by both sides was the bayonet given to infantry soldiers.
 Beyond its use as a weapon, the bayonet had utilitarian purposes, such as a makeshift entrenching tool and even a spit.
 Infantry sergeants and officers were also equipped with a sword.
 Sabers were the traditional weapon of the cavalry, although Union cavalry tended to place greater emphasis on their use in combat over the Confederates.
 Another traditional cavalry weapon, the lance, was very rare: the 6th Pennsylvania Cavalry Regiment was one of the only units to carry them, and they eventually discarded their lances in May 1863.

 One weapon which saw an unexpected revival during the Civil War was the pike.
 The Confederacy in particular suffered from a shortage of modern weapons, and by 1862 prominent military leaders like Robert E. Lee and Stonewall Jackson advocated the manufacture and distribution of pikes as a stopgap measure.
 Joseph E. Brown, governor of Georgia, was the strongest proponent of pikes and procured thousands of them for local state militia.
 Such weapons were primarily given to home guard units until they could be rearmed with guns.